threader/PC-Tuning/docs/post-install.md

     - Windows 8+ Only

-        - Disable the dynamic timer tick feature, implemented as a power saving feature:
+        - Disable the dynamic timer tick feature, implemented as a power saving feature

             ```bat
             bcdedit /set disabledynamictick yes
             ```

         - Forces the clock to be backed by a platform source, no synthetic timers are allowed.
-Have not been able to prove the benifits of this, feel free to skip or test yourself:
+Have not been able to prove the benifits of this, feel free to skip or test yourself

             ```bat
             bcdedit /set useplatformtick yes
             ```

         - Configure the TSC synchronization policy.
-Have not been able to prove the benifits of this, feel free to skip or test yourself:
+Have not been able to prove the benifits of this, feel free to skip or test yourself

             ```bat
             bcdedit /set tscsyncpolicy [legacy | enhanced]